KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The player was briefly visible before the game was supposed to actually start
 * The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
 * The post-Ruins conversation with the Jedi Council on Dantooine had various facing and aesthetic issues [ISSUE #104](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/104)
-* The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (reported by DarthParametric)
+* The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (Reported by DarthParametric)
 * The Star Map opening sequence in the Dantooine Ruins was split in two instead of being one continuous scene [ISSUE #105](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/105)
 * The Tuk'ata mother's posse in the Korriban Valley of the Dark Lords face in odd directions and run into each other [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * The two pre-training conversations with the Jedi Council on Dantooine had various facing issues [ISSUE #151](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/151)